OttoApocalypse69/AVES-Advanced-Video-Editing-Sofwere/SPEC_v1.0.md.md

 # Rust Video Editor – Shared Technical Spec (MVP)

+# 🔒 SPEC LOCK NOTICE

+This document is AUTHORITATIVE.

+Any change to this file requires:
+1. A version bump
+2. A written rationale
+3. Explicit approval by the Integrator (human)

+Agents are NOT allowed to:
+- Change time units
+- Add dependencies
+- Modify thread model
+- Expand scope

+Violations invalidate the submission.

 ## Project Scope
 - Minimal desktop video editor
 - Personal use